Team Science Program

 “Team Science” is the study and application of principles, techniques and strategies in order to form, develop, lead and manage groups of individuals who are part of a research project or team.
 Northwestern is acknowledged as an international leader in Team Science education and practice, establishing both conceptual and methodological strategies aimed at enhancing the processes and outcomes of team-based research.
 The Team Science Program offers the expertise and resources to help investigators and teams learn the fundamentals of team science and to support teams as they develop and mature.

 The Team Science Program offers several different services:

-Team Assembly: Help to identify potential collaborators provides within Northwestern University and its clinical affiliates, as well as within other institutions
+- Team Assembly: Help to identify potential collaborators provided within Northwestern University and its clinical affiliates, as well as within other institutions

 Visit our Resources page for information on how to find collaborators, train in Team Science and more.